Mbahmo/personal-notebook-anthony/content/japanese/anime/tier-0.md

 [Fullmetal Alchemist Brotherhood](https://myanimelist.net/anime/5114/Fullmetal_Alchemist__Brotherhood) is Magic, Fantasy anime based.
 The story beginning with dark story from edward and elric do a ritual for revive their mother and ended with very fascinating ending.
-I very like the overall plot and the action, it's no joke if they were ranke 1# lol.
+I very like the overall plot and the action, it's no joke if they were ranked 1# lol.

+NB : All of this list are based my personal preference.